 Q: What is the cost of the vaccine?

 A: There is no charge for the vaccine.

 Q: How do I schedule my second dose?

-A: Your second dose will be scheduled when you schedule your first appointment
+A: Your second dose will be scheduled during your first appointment.

 Q: Which vaccine will I receive?

 A: Public Health is currently administering Pfizer, Moderna, and Jansen

 Q: Will I receive documentation that I received the vaccine?

 A: You will receive a vaccination card with the name of the vaccine you